 Discussion of the investigation techniques for subrogation purposes.
 Property damage liability claims analysis can also be discussed.

-Construction defect Issues and Investigation
+Construction Defect Issues and Investigation

 Construction and design defects continue to plague the industry.
 Some companies are changing how (and whether) they conduct business in certain markets, such as the condominium market.
 For all companies, the standard assumptions for risk transfer and insurance coverage are no longer applicable, and the new playing field is changing rapidly.
-This seminar will focus on what methods are needed to properly investigate a construction defect claim and what information your expert will need to assist you in determining who is responsible.
+This seminar will focus on what methods are needed to properly investigate a construction defect claim and what information your expert will need in order to assist you in determining who is responsible.

 In-depth discussion of water runoff, vibration claims, soil subsidence, water penetration, building collapses due to soils, and related topics.